Competence-Based Analysis of Language Models: Competence-based Analysis of Language Models

-where $\rmZ$ may be decomposed into $\rmZ = \rmZ_c \cup \rmZ_e, \rmZ_c \cap \rmZ_e = \varnothing$, where $\rmZ_c$ contains all properties that causally determine $y$, and $\rmZ_e$ are the remaining properties that may be involved in generating $\mathbf{x}$ (cf. \citealp{scm}).
-However, there may be an unobserved confounder $S$ that produces spurious correlations between $\rvy$ and $\rmZ_e$, which, if leveraged by language model $M$ in the course of predicting \hy, can lead to unexpected failures on $\gT$ when the spurious association is broken \cite{causaloverview}.
-The structural causal model (SCM) of this data-generating process is visualized on the left side of \cref{fig:scm}.
+where $\rmZ$ may be decomposed into $\rmZ = \rmZ_c \cup \rmZ_e, \rmZ_c \cap \rmZ_e = \varnothing$, where $\rmZ_c$ contains all \emph{causal} properties that determine $\mathbf{y}$, and $\rmZ_e$ are the remaining (\emph{environmental}) properties that may be involved in generating $\mathbf{x}$ (cf. \citealp{scm}).
+However, there may be an unobserved confounder $S$ that produces spurious correlations between $\rvy$ and $\rmZ_e$, which, if leveraged by language model $M$ in the course of predicting $\hat{\mathbf{y}}$, can lead to unexpected failures on $\gT$ when the spurious association is broken \cite{causaloverview}.
+The structural causal model (SCM)\footnote{ Note that an SCM is a directed acyclic graph where each node represents a variable and directed edges indicate causal dependencies -- see \citealt{bongers2021scm} for a brief overview. } of this data-generating process is visualized on the left side of \cref{fig:scm}.

-For example, suppose a speaker wants to communicate that orangutans are a genus of primate.
+For instance, suppose a speaker wants to communicate that orangutans are a genus of primate.
 She might say ``orangutans are primates'' or ``orangutans, a genus of apes, are primates''.
-In both cases, the conjugation of the root verb would be ``are'' because it is independent of whether the subject is complemented by an appositive phrase like ``a genus of apes'', and this phrase does not change the grammatical number of the subject ``orangutans''; so if we define $\gT_{\text{VC}}$ as English verb conjugation, $Z_{\text{NS}}$ as the grammatical number of the subject, and $Z_{\text{AP}}$ as the presence of an appositive phrase modifying the subject, then it is clear that $Z_{\text{NS}} \in \rmZ_c$ and $z_{\text{AP}} \in \rmZ_e$.
-However, if we instead consider the task $\gT_{\text{H}}$ of predicting hypernyms -- for example, predicting $y$ in ``orangutans are $y$s'', where $y = $ ``primate'' and $y = $ ``ape'' would both be correct answers -- the causal property $Z_{\text{H}} \in \rmZ_c$ will be the hypernymy relation, and $Z_{\text{NS}} \in \rmZ_e$ (e.g., the same answers will be correct if the question is instead posed as ``an orangutan is a $y$'').
-Thus, we expect competent English speakers to be invariant to grammatical number when performing hypernym prediction (see \cref{fig:competent}).
+In both cases, the conjugation of the root verb would be ``are'' because the task of English verb conjugation (denoted $\gT_{\text{VC}}$) is invariant to whether the subject is complemented by an appositive phrase like ``a genus of apes'', and this phrase does not change the grammatical number of the subject ``orangutans''.
+Thus, if we define $Z_{\text{NS}}$ as the grammatical number of the subject, and $Z_{\text{AP}}$ as the presence of an appositive phrase modifying the subject, then $Z_{\text{NS}} \in \rmZ_c$ and $z_{\text{AP}} \in \rmZ_e$ for $\gT_{\text{VC}}$.
+However, if we instead consider the task $\gT_{\text{H}}$ of predicting hypernyms -- for example, predicting $y$ in ``orangutans are $\mathbf{y}$s'', where $\mathbf{y} = $ ``primate'' and $\mathbf{y} = $ ``ape'' would both be correct answers -- then $Z_{\text{NS}} \in \rmZ_e$ (e.g., the same answers will be correct if the question is instead posed as ``an orangutan is a $\mathbf{y}$''), and the hypernymy relation $Z_{\text{H}}$ is instead be the causal property $Z_{\text{H}} \in \rmZ_c$, with the corresponding SCM visualized in \cref{fig:competent}.